Tgibbard/M335_SP20_Smith_Rach/Case_Study_04/Class_Task_08/Task-8.md

 ## Conclusions

 There have been considerable changes in infant mortality rates over the past 100 years.
 There have also been considerable increased life expectancy over the past 50 years.

+This was my biggest challenge yet.
+I spent many hours trying to get this to work, without knowing if I would ever get it to work.
+There was so much data collected, I had to look through and determine which years had enough data to make it worth it.

+When I finally got the map loaded, it felt like magic!
+But a lot of countries were misisng, including the US, a few african countries, greenland, etc.  I had to look at maps of the various countries to see if I could figure out which country it was, and why it was missing.
+In many cases, countries were missing because there wasn't data but in some cases, it was also because the two datasets used different names for the countries.
+For example, the financial health dataset used United States, and the world map used USA.

 In conclusion, these graphs were a lot of work and a fun learning project. however I do think there are probably more efficient ways to show the data.
 I was limited to a discrete year variable with this data, it would have been helpful to use a range or spend more time showing more than a single year.